FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution.md

 <p>&nbsp;</p>

-I see... you got completly hooked to making Immersive Audio, while this guide will be updated we already have a lot more resources you can checkout right away!
+So you got completly hooked to Immersive Audio, while this guide will be updated we already have a lot more resources you can checkout right away!

 <p>&nbsp;</p>